AZDEQ/CAERSClientPublic/README.md

 CLONE REPOSITORY FROM GITHUB

 Launch Eclipse and click New, enter C:\Users\[Enter your Windows Username Here]\caersclient-workspace to create a new workspace called caersclient-workspace and exit Eclipse.
 A .metadata folder will be created in the recently created caersclient-workspace folder.
 Download and install Github Desktop.
-Launch Github Desktop, File --> URL tab --> Clone repository and enter https://github.com/AZDEQ/CAERSClient in Repository URL and C:\Users\850200\caersclient-workspace\CAERSClient in Local path.and click Clone.
+Launch Github Desktop, File --> URL tab --> Clone repository and enter https://github.com/AZDEQ/CAERSClientPublic in Repository URL and C:\Users\<your user>\caersclient-workspace\CAERSClient in Local path.and click Clone.
 Launch Eclipse and click caersclient-workspace.
 Click Import Existing Projects.
 Browse and select the CAERSClient folder.
 Select the APIApp project and click Finish.

 INSTALL JRE